robert1564/My-shop/README.md

  - Maked reusable components for a good workflow rate;
  - Can be a cross-platform mobile app, with minor changes (I developed only on Android, not having a MAC device to develop on IOS);
  - Fully working search within app, carousel and more features;
- - Authentification was made based on JWT (JSON Web Token)
+ - Authentification was made based on JWT (JSON Web Token);
  - Intuitive mobile design patern.

 Back-end Schema: